Moniaar/RM_MEC_and_5G_FYP2025_omnia/DDQN.md

 Taking samples from the memory to train the model

 Batch size means: taking samples from the pytorch to train the model

+What is Adam?
+Adam (short for Adaptive Moment Estimation) is an algorithm that adjusts the learning rate for each parameter automatically.
+It combines the benefits of two other methods:

+Momentum (uses past gradients to smooth out updates)

+RMSProp (scales learning rate based on past gradient magnitudes)

+So, it’s smart, efficient, and works well in practice — which is why it’s used often in reinforcement learning and deep learning.